Is debt mutual fund risk-free? asked a prospect recently. It is a misconception that debt instruments are risk-free.

 Lower ratings mean higher return but with risk – if you don’t want to take this risk, invest in securities with high credit ratings (AA+ and above).
 Keep a watch on rerating of securities and payment defaults of loans etc. by the organizations issuing the bonds as this can mean there are issues.

-Example – few day’s back IL&FS was downgraded & that had a huge impact on funds with exposure to this company.
-Even the safest categories like liquid funds & ultra short-term fund gave negative returns.
+For example – Few days back IL&FS was downgraded & that had a huge impact on funds with exposure to this company.
+Even the safest categories like liquid funds & ultra short-term funds gave negative returns.

-I think it’s very important to understand risk in debt mutual funds before investing.
+I think it’s very important to understand the risk in debt mutual funds before investing.

 Interest Rate Risk in Debt Mutal Funds

-Risk of Movement in Interest Rates – Interest rate movement affect debt portfolio.
+Risk of Movement in Interest Rates – Interest rate movement affects debt portfolio.
 If the interest rate goes up, your returns will be lower.
-Suppose you invest in a 5 year bond that gives 6.5% interest per annum and 2 years down the line, interest rates move up to 8%.
+Suppose you invest in a 5-year bond that gives 6.5% interest per annum and 2 years down the line, interest rates move up to 8%.
 You are stuck with that investment with a lower rate of return.